bustoutsolutions/siesta/Examples/GithubBrowser/README.md

 This app allows you to type a Github username and see the user’s name, avatar, and repos.

-This is a simple app, and intentionally minimizes things outside of Siesta’s purview: no models, minimal functionality, and bare bones UI.
+This is a simple app, and intentionally minimizes things outside of Siesta’s purview: minimal models, minimal functionality, and bare bones UI.
 (Well, there is the gratuitous use of the Siesta color scheme!)

 ## What’s interesting about it?